10up/embed-block-figma/README.md

-# Figma Block for WordPress
+# Embed Block for Figma for WordPress

 > Adds a Figma embed block to the WordPress Block Editor.